NFAcz/compareQC/README.md

 ```
-compareQC -a A.xml.gz -b B.xml.gz -t 5.0
+compareQC -a A.xml.gz -b B.xml.gz -t 25.0
 ```

-Values of -t (threshold should not be larger than 20 to give some meaningful results)
+Values of -t (threshold should not be larger than 50 to give some meaningful results, especially longer material will require larger threshold value)